Socialsquare/lolcommits/README.md

 	chmod u+x ~/lol-post-commit

-make sure you have the mplayer dependency installed, by running
+Make sure you have the mplayer dependency installed, by running

 	apt-get install mplayer

-if you're on a debian system.
+If you're on a debian system.
 Update the configuration parameters in the script to match your system and finally symbolic link it into the .git/hooks folders of any project that you want to activate lol commits for, by cd'ing into them and running